Chart Color Schemes

 Health performance in Mount Druitt is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mount Druitt faces significant health challenges according to AreaSearch's assessment.
+Mount Druitt faces significant health challenges, as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is very low at approximately 49% of the total population (~9,001 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Private health cover is very low, at approximately 49% of the total population (~9,011 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 The most common medical conditions are diabetes (6.8%) and asthma (6.2%).
 76.2% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-The under-65 population demonstrates better than average health outcomes.
-As of the latest data from June 20XX, 12.4% of residents are aged 65 and over (2,287 people), which is lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Under-65 population health outcomes are better than average.
+The area has 12.4% of residents aged 65 and over (2,287 people), lower than the 15.4% in Greater Sydney.
+Senior health outcomes present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health